Indigenous Community Support Fund: needs-based funding requests

 - members living away from their communities

-People who need funding are encouraged to send their requests for additional resources when needs arise, as requests will be assessed for eligibility and prioritized on a case-by-case needs-basis.
+The request process for needs-based support is open.
+Indigenous communities and organizations can request funding to cover needs up until March 31, 2023.
+People who need funding are encouraged to send their requests for additional resources when needs arise.
+Requests will be assessed for eligibility and prioritized on a case-by-case needs-basis.
 Requests will continue to be accepted and evaluated until identified funds are exhausted.

 How to request funds